Unit 5 - Notes

 4.1 Concept

-A semaphore is a more robust synchronization tool than a mutex.
-It is an integer variable S that, apart from initialization, is accessed only through two standard atomic operations: wait() and signal().
+A Semaphore is a more robust synchronization tool than a mutex.
+It is an integer variable that, apart from initialization, is accessed only through two standard atomic operations: wait() and signal() (historically P and V).

-- Binary Semaphore: Value ranges between 0 and 1 (Similar to Mutex).
+- Binary Semaphore: Value ranges between 0 and 1.
+Functionally equivalent to a Mutex lock.

-- Counting Semaphore: Value can range over an unrestricted domain (Used to control access to a resource with finite instances).
+- Counting Semaphore: Value can range over an unrestricted domain.
+Used to control access to a resource that has a finite number of instances (e.g., a pool of 5 connections).

 Header: <semaphore.h>